Official State of Rhode Island website

 All comments and feedback can be sent to [email protected].

 The Department administers the federal Substance Abuse Prevention and Treatment (SAPT) Block Grant.
 As a condition for receipt of SAPT Block Grant funding, each state must report annually on efforts to enforce their state laws prohibiting the sale or distribution of tobacco products to individuals under the age of eighteen (Annual Synar Report).

-Rhode Island’s Federal Fiscal Year 2020 Annual Synar Report will be submitted to the Substance Abuse and Mental Health Services Administration by 12/31/19.
-The Department invites you to read and comment on the Report.
+Rhode Island’s Federal Fiscal Year 2022 Annual Synar Report will be submitted to the Substance Abuse and Mental Health Services Administration by 12/31/21.
+The Department invites you to read and comment on the report, which will be posted in November 2021.
 Comments may be directed to Maureen Mulligan at [email protected].

 Projects for Assistance in Transition from Homelessness (PATH) is a formulary grant which is awarded to states and funds programs for people with serious mental illness who are experiencing homelessness.

-The annual PATH application was submitted to the Substance Abuse and Mental Health Services Administration (SAMHSA) in May of 2020 and the report was to SAMHSA on December 27, 2020.
+The annual PATH application was submitted to the Substance Abuse and Mental Health Services Administration (SAMHSA) in May of 2021 and the report will be submitted to SAMHSA in December 2021.